tobiaskortus/covid19-search/web_application/frontend/README.md

 </br>

-The user interface, as depicted in Fig 1. provides the user with seven key features which are each used either in order to enable functionality for the ad-hoc or metatada search.
-Those features shall now be described in the following sections.
+The develop user interface, as depicted in Fig 1., which represents the main interaction element for the user provides the user with seven key features which are either used in order to enable the ad-hoc or metatada search functionality.
+Each of thos elements are marked in the graphic below with an number and are each described in the following sections in the given order.

 <p align="center">
   <img  width=100% src="../../doc/overview_frontend.png">
 </p>

-**Fig 1:** High level layout of the search engine frontend application implemented using React.js including funcionality for both ad-hoc or metatada search.
+**Fig 1:** High level layout of the search engine frontend application, which was implemented using React.js, including functionality for both ad-hoc and metatada search.

 ### 1. Ad-Hoc Search